 Nominate a 2019 Pride Vermont Grand Marshal

 2019’s Pride Theme is “Proud Legacy, Powerful Future: 50 Years of Persistence” and we are seeking two grand marshals who represent that theme well.
 We’re looking for nominees from the community of persons who reflect that theme.
 Someone who has fought in Vermont for LGBTQ rights over the past five decades and someone who is proving to be the future of such persistence and queer activism.
-The nomination round is open April 25th through June 18th.
-The Pride Committee will review submissions and decide on the Grand Marshals, to be announced publicly on July 1st.
-Save & Exit
+The nomination round is open April 25th through July 15th.
+The Pride Committee will review submissions and decide on the Grand Marshals, to be announced publicly after July 23rd.

 2018 Grand Marshals